derykmakgill/511/_posts/2020-01-23-dev-funding.md

 - **It's not a tax.
 It's not coercive.** I was surprised to see so many people blur the distinction between a tax and a service fee, which is effectively what this is.
 The miners in question, if they have majority hash, have decided that they will not spend time, energy or money to mine the blocks of miners who do not want to pay extra for it.
 That's their choice.
 There's nothing coercive about this.
 They are not obligated to do business with anyone or to mine their blocks if they can't agree to proper terms.

-- **Miners choose.** This is how Bitcoin works, and I thought more people in Bitcoin Cash understood this.
+- **Miners choose.** This is how Bitcoin works, and I thought more people in Bitcoin Cash understood this and its full implications.

 - **I don't agree with the statement in the AMA that developers will set the agenda.** I had hoped the development agenda would be set by profit-seeking miners who give funds to developers for the specific projects miners have decided are worth investing in.
 I'm worried this could easily turn into a slush-fund boondoggle for developers, a sort of universal basic income for them that gives them more leeway to turn Bitcoin Cash into science project instead of the tight leash and collar with clear success metrics it should be.

 - **I don't agree with the statement in the AMA that most of the funds will be "general donations."** I don't think forking over a pot of money and then saying "figure out something useful to do" is a very smart way to get useful things done.
-The money should come with very clear goals and timelines.
+This seems to be a recipe for the kind of money grubbing and inefficiencies you see in D.C. non-profits and grad-school programs.
+The money should come with very clear goals, timelines and specific financial incentives.
+Maybe that will happen as the details are more developed.

 - **I would rather see one of the major businesses or miners completely absorb ABC as their employees or start their own node implementation.**  This still feels a bit too non-profity for me, too churchy.
 That might change as new details are hashed out.